WebOfTrustInfo/rwot6-santabarbara/draft-documents/Identity Hub Attestation Handling.md

 -   Linked attestation action ID
 -   Payload of the proof material
--   Format if the proof material
+-   Format of the proof material
 -   Time delivered

 ```json